-St. Thomas More Academy is accepting online applications for the Class of 2017 October 1st through February 25th.
+St. Thomas More Academy is accepting online applications for the Class of 2018.
+Early acceptance now through February 28th.

 Application packets do not need to be complete at the time of application.
 However, we must receive a completed Application for Admission along with a $250.00 application fee to begin the admissions process.
 Other documents can be submitted as you obtain them.
-All application documents must be submitted to the school by February 29, 2013.
+All application documents must be submitted to the school by February 28, 2014 for early acceptance notification.

-The admissions test must be taken on one of the scheduled dates in November, December or February (or at another school offering the ISEE on other dates) for consideration in the admissions process.
-The May test date is for late applicants assuming there are spaces still available at that time.
+The admissions test must be taken on one of the scheduled dates in November, December, February or March (or at another school offering the ISEE on other dates) for consideration in the admissions process.
+The May test date is for late applicants.

 Siblings of current students or graduates will be given priority in acceptance.